 - Consider the UC (Unified Communications) extras that are possible with your IP system, such as mobility, instant messaging, video conferencing, and collaboration capabilities.

 - Take it for a test drive and check customer references.
 Ask current customers if they would buy the system again, what their costs are really like, and how easy the system is to manage.

 Probably the most important observation you can make while assessing the need for a new system is of your own employee’s communications habits and preferences.
 If you notice them eschewing the company phone system and using their own devices instead (known as BYOD or Bring Your Own Device), a whole host of issues can arise.

-Despite the risks inherent in BYOD business environments, particularly security, research company Ovum claims that the percentage of all employees using their own devices to access corporate data is up from 56.8% in 2013 to 69.2% in 2014.
-Clearly, the more your phone system includes UC features that integrate smartphones, tablets, laptops, and wearables, the better positioned you’ll be to address the BYOD phenomenon.
+Despite the risks inherent in BYOD business environments, particularly security, Forbes reported in January 2019 that “61% of Gen Y and 50% of 30+ workers believe the tech tools they use in their personal lives are more effective and productive than those used in their work life.”
+Clearly, the more your business phone system includes UC features that integrate smartphones, tablets, laptops, and wearables, the better positioned you’ll be to address the BYOD phenomenon.

 Infinity is Savannah’s local and regional expert on the latest in voice, unified communications, and managed services.
 When it comes time to evaluate your current systems and explore your future options, contact Infinity.